wnameless/jpa-type-flattenedjson/README.md

 ```

 ## Quick Start
-Annotates any field in JPA Entity class with @Convert and a converter class which extends ToFlattenedJsonConverter abstract class
+Annotate any field in JPA Entity class with @Convert and a converter class which extends ToFlattenedJsonConverter abstract class
 ```java
 @Convert(converter = TestModelAttrConverter.class)
 ```